Dear Volunteer Legal Services Hawaiʻi Family and Friends:

 Is Volunteer Legal Services Hawaiʻi (VLSH) still open?

-VLSH’s main office is temporarily closed.
+VLSH’s main office is operating on a temporary modified schedule and by appointent only until further notice.
 However, VLSH is still able to assist clients with an intake application via telephone during normal business hours, Monday – Friday 8:00am-4:00pm.
 Neighborhood Advice & Counsel clinics are also still being held via telephone.
 You are responsible for all legal deadlines associated with your case.
 VLSH operates on 100% volunteer attorney power and cannot guarantee representation.

 For more information, please check out www.vlsh.org or call us at 808-528-7046 if you need assistance.

 Is the Hawaiʻi Online Probono (HOP) program still active?